Neck, Shoulder and Arm Pain

 Cervical facet sprain

-The facet joints are joints that are found in the spine, there are seven cervical vertebrae and fourteen facet joints, one pair at each level.
+The facet joints are joints that allow the spine to move in different directions.
 These joints have opposing surfaces of cartilage and a surrounding capsule that is filled with synovial fluid that reduces the friction between the joint surfaces.
-The facet joints allow the spine to move in all different directions.
-If the joints become stiff then the spine can longer move freely causing inflammation and irritation to the localised nerves.
-This can cause referred pain into the arms similar to that of a disc prolapse however, a thorough neurological examination will clearly identify a lack of nerve damage.
+If the joints become stiff then the spine can longer move freely causing inflammation and irritation to the localised nerves; this can cause referred pain into the arms.
 Neck pain from a cervical facet sprain is a very common condition that we see on a regular basis and can easily be remedied with chiropractic treatment.

 In some cases the cervical facet joints will become worn and exhibit ‘wear and tear’ referred to as osteoarthritis (OA).
 Even though chiropractic treatment cannot remove the arthritis it can significantly help to restore movement to the facet joints and decrease the pain you experience.
 Patients who have a significant amount of OA will often benefit from regular care to ensure that their symptoms do not return.